 There’s something about conversations mid-race that just doesn’t happen in real life.
 Whether it’s the struggle you are both facing, the distraction of the effort, or the fact you are not actually looking at each other; I’ve found that some of the best, and deepest conversations I’ve had have been at an OCR.
 If you have problems you need to talk over, or a friend you’ve not spent much time with lately, taking it easy in an open wave is a perfect friend-date, and an excellent way to get that weight off your shoulders.

 I attended OCRWC ’16 on a whim, and last minute signed up for the team event.
 I was massively out of shape, but I had a very cool team and we had lots of fun.
-One of the parts I remember well is at the final wall, as we all helped each other over, amidst the throng of racers was the well-known face of Hunter McIntyre, giving people a leg up, a high five, and general encouragement.
-I’m not sure if he realised how many spirits he lifted, and after a weekend of heavy racing he had no obligation to be there, but he was out of choice, for others.
+One of the parts I remember well is at the final wall, as we all helped each other over the wall, amidst the throng of racers was the well-known face of OCR pro Hunter McIntyre was giving people a leg up, a high five, and general encouragement.
+I’m not sure if he realized how many spirits he lifted, and after a weekend of heavy racing he had no obligation to be there, but he was, out of choice, for others.